githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 #### Observing the progress

 As a reviewer, there are certain attributes to look for when identifying how to best provide feedback to the author of a pull request.
 For early stage pull requests, reviews should focus on the general direction of the changes.
 Identifying if the pull request's goal is feasible than nitpicking the style, polish, or wording of the change.
 Pull requests that are closer to being done should receive a robust review.
-Manually testing the changes in a staging environment or running automated tests against the changes are all methods to ensure the merged changed won't brean your project.
+Manually testing the changes in a staging environment or running automated tests against the changes are all methods to ensure the merged changes won't break your project.

 Regardless of the stage of the pull request, it is important to prioritize your feedback on the most essential changes, suggest changes for minor issues, and open a separate pull request against the author's branch when suggesting major changes.